 5. The five-year terms are staggered to provide continuity in the ranks of the Faculty Marshals.

-6. When an opening occurs in a college, the Vice President for Academic Affairs will request
+6. When an opening occurs in a college, the Provost will request

 from the appropriate dean one candidate for consideration.
 The dean will confirm with the